-Brain Magnetic Resonance Imaging (MRI) findings include T2-signal-abnormalities in the white matter of the temporal pole and T2-signal-abnormalities in the external capsule and corpus callosum.^{1,3}
+Brain Magnetic Resonance Imaging (MRI) findings include T2-signal-abnormalities in the white matter of the temporal pole and T2-signal-abnormalities in the external capsule and corpus callosum.3

 CADASIL is suspected in an individual with the clinical signs and MRI findings.
 A positive family history for stroke or dementia is also indicative of disease in symptomatic individuals.
-However, a negative family history should not exclude the diagnosis, as de novo mutations have been reported, and affected family members are frequently misdiagnosed.^{1,7}
+However, a negative family history should not exclude the diagnosis, as de novo mutations have been reported, and affected family members are frequently misdiagnosed.
+1,7

-Sequencing of all NOTCH3 exons encoding EGF-like domains fails to identify a mutation in up to 4% of individuals with CADASIL.
+Sequencing of all NOTCH3 exons encoding EGF-like domains fails to identify a mutation in some individuals with CADASIL.
 Therefore, skin biopsy with histopathologic evaluation for characteristic GOM deposits is appropriate for individuals with a high index of clinical suspicion for CADASIL and negative genetic testing.^{2,3}